 The Gallery of Statues is home to an impressive collection of sculpture and statuary.
 Some pieces date back to Greco-Roman times.

 You will find several sculptures by Baccio Bandinelli, a noted sculptor in his time.
 His Bacchus is particularly impressive.
-His sculptures also grace Florence's most famous square, the Piazza della Signoria, and are among the masterpieces of the Bargello Museum.

 20. Modern Art Gallery